ckelleyRJM/CourseraDataScienceNotes/Coursera/swirl.md

-During this course we'll be using the [swirl](http://swirlstats.com/) software package for R in order to illustrate some key concepts.
+During this course we'll be using the [swirl](http://swirlstats.com/) ( [Github here](https://github.com/swirldev/swirl_courses)) software package for R in order to illustrate some key concepts.
 The swirl package turns the R console into an interactive learning environment.
 Using swirl will also give you the opportunity to be completely immersed in an authentic R programming environment.
 In this programming assignment, you'll have the opportunity to practice some key concepts from this course.

 ## 0. Install R